 DONALD M. MOLIVER, PhD, CRE, MAI, CTA, is Dean of the Leon Hess Business School and the Pozycki Professor of Real Estate at Monmouth University.
 Dr. Moliver received his BA from Fairleigh Dickinson University and PhD from Virginia Tech.
 The Kislak Real Estate Institute at Monmouth University was founded by Dr. Moliver, who, with the assistance of the Advisory Council, formulates executive education programs that are paramount to the development of the industry.
 Dr. Moliver has been the recipient of a Woodrow Wilson Fellowship and a New Jersey Department of Higher Education grant.
 He recently finished a three-year term as one of five board members on the Appraisal Qualifications Board of the Appraisal Foundation.
 A New Jersey State Certified Real Estate Appraiser, Dr. Moliver provides valuation and consulting services to a variety of real estate clients.

-PETER S. REINHART, ESQ., is the Director of the Kislak Real Estate Institute and Specialist Professor.
+PETER S. REINHART, ESQ., is the Director of the Kislak Real Estate Institute and was recently appointed the NJAR/Greenbaum/Ferguson Professor or Real Estate Policy.
 He is a graduate of Franklin and Marshall College and Rutgers Camden Law School with Honors.
 Mr. Reinhart was Senior Vice President and General Counsel for Hovnanian Enterprises, Inc. for thirty-three years.
 Mr. Reinhart served on the Council on Affordable Housing for ten years and was a member of the Real Estate Task Force of Governor Whitman’s Economic Master Plan Commission.
 He is a past president of the New Jersey Builders Association and the current Chairman of New Jersey Future.
 Mr. Reinhart has authored articles for Housing New Jersey, Tri-State Real Estate Journal, and New Jersey Lawyer.

 THERESA LOWY is Associate Director of the Kislak Real Estate Institute at Monmouth University.
 She provides executive administrative support and manages all office communications.
 Her responsibilities include class curriculum/registration, seminars, marketing, database management, fund-raising, and office finances.
 She plans and coordinates all meetings, special events, and the Leadership Excellence Award Dinner.
 Prior to joining Monmouth University, Theresa was an administrator for a law firm specializing in real estate and municipal law.
 She attended Seton Hall University.